sjbiaga/kittens/nat-1-trampoline/README.md

 Type parameter `F[_]` here is a placeholder for the type (constructor) we want to implement a `Monad` typeclass instance of.
-Next is  given an instance of `Cats`’ `Monad` for `Trampoline`: it is enough to directly implement `flatMap` and `pure` by invoking the homologue methods in `Trampoline`, and the rest indirectly.
+Next is  given an instance of `Cats`’ `Monad` for `Trampoline`: it is enough to directly implement `flatMap` and `pure` by invoking the homologue methods in `Trampoline`, and the rest be inherited.

 ```Scala
 implicit val kittensMonadTrampolineInstance: Monad[Trampoline] =